%1$s

 How do newborn babies and children get affected by sepsis?

-Blood infection in children and newborn babies is due to their under-developed immune system.
-Some of the other reasons which make children and babies susceptible to septicemia include:
+Blood infection in children and newborn babies is due to their underdeveloped immune systems.
+Some of the other reasons that make children and babies susceptible to septicemia include:

 • Presence of infection in the amniotic fluid or in the birth canal.